darrenalexanderneo/engineering-lms-portal/README.md

 </p>
 <br>

-#### Step 1: Log into your account through the [Login Page](https://spm-lms-team4.s3.amazonaws.com/templates/login.html).
+#### Step 1: Log in
+Log in your account through the [Login Page](https://spm-lms-team4.s3.amazonaws.com/templates/login.html).
   - Trainer ID: TNR4

 #### Step 2: View a Class
 - Click on the "View Class" button for BEM460 or EM140 (classes that you are currently teaching)

-#### Step 3: Please click on the following classes based on your decided action.
+#### Step 3: View/Create Quiz
+Please click on the following classes based on your decided action.
 | View Quiz                            |
 | -----------------                    |
   - Click on EM140 Engineering Management Class 1